acherm/acherm.github.io/_posts/2021-05-23-FootballAnalysis-xG-COVIDHome.md

 * statistical tests: I've used non-parametric tests owing to the sample size and distribution, but other tests may reveal other insights or results.
 Some indicators like Cohen's d should be interpreted with caution;
 * the metrics I've chosen (xG, xGA, xPoints, and actual results) have limitations but are available for 6 leagues and since 2014.
 Other indicators can be used, but might not available for all leagues and seasons;
-* randomness: statistical tests are here to mitigate randomness in the repetition of matches (says), but randomness is also present in the pitch, in the referee decisions, or even in how data about xG has been annotated.
+* randomness: statistical tests are here to mitigate randomness in the repetition of matches (says), but randomness is also present in the pitch, in the referee decisions, or even in how data about xG has been annotated;
+* I can certainly do a better job when distinguishing COVID and non-COVID periods... for instance, Bundesliga and Calcio continued the 2019-2020 season in empty stadiums.
+Instead, I've considered the whole 2019-2020 season as a COVID season: it's obviously a threat!

 This exercise left me thinking about other questions that remain unanswered and that would deserve a future treatment: